NimonSour/interthread/README.md

             // I prefer to initialize them like this,
             // since they are competing with each other
             // to obtain the unique ID.
-            // commentout the "sleep" statement
+            // but if you commentout the "sleep"
-            // it will work anyway
+            // statement it will work anyway
             sleep(Duration::from_millis(val as u64)).await;

             //create actor